World government: Cold War

+Having found the Soviets less cooperative than expected, the Western scientific community abandoned the debate how to create world government and engaged in the creation of the hydrogen bomb.
 By 1950, the Cold War began to dominate international politics and the UN Security Council became effectively paralyzed by its permanent members' ability to exercise veto power.
 The United Nations Security Council Resolution 82 and 83 backed the defense of South Korea, although the Soviets were then boycotting meetings in protest.

 While enthusiasm for multinational federalism in Europe incrementally led, over the following decades, to the formation of the European Union, the Cold War eliminated the prospects of any progress towards federation with a more global scope.
 Global integration became stagnant during the Cold War, and the conflict became the driver behind one-third of all wars during the period.
 The idea of world government all but disappeared from wide public discourse.

-Post-Cold War
+Post–Cold War

 As the Cold War dwindled in 1991, interest in a federal world government was renewed.
 When the conflict ended by 1992, without the external assistance, many proxy wars petered out or ended by negotiated settlements.
 This kicked off a period in the 1990s of unprecedented international activism and an expansion of international institutions.
 According to the Human Security Report 2005, this was the first effective functioning of the United Nations as it was designed to operate.

 The most visible achievement of the world federalism movement during the 1990s is the Rome Statute of 1998, which led to the establishment of the International Criminal Court in 2002.
 In Europe, progress towards forming a federal union of European states gained much momentum, starting in 1952 as a trade deal between the German and French people led, in 1992, to the Maastricht Treaty that established the name and enlarged the agreement that the European Union is based upon.
 The EU expanded (1995, 2004, 2007, 2013) to encompass, in 2013, over half a billion people in 28 member states (27 after Brexit).
 Following the EU's example, other supranational unions were established, including the African Union in 2002, the Union of South American Nations in 2008, and the Eurasian Economic Union in 2015.